stefmldk/pysv/README.md

-# PYSV
+# PySV
 A fast Python-based, long-read structural variant caller for Linux

 ## Installation
 Simply download pysv.py and pysv_env.yml.
-Use pysv_env.yml to create a Conda environment with the required dependencies: Assuming mamba is installed run the command
+Use pysv_env.yml to create a Conda environment with the required dependencies: Assuming mamba is installed, run the command
 ```
 mamba env create -f pysv_env.yml
 ```